kastwey/html5-accessible-audio-player/README.md

 You can view the table of ISO codes on the following link: http://www.lingoes.net/en/translator/langcode.htm

-And finally, send me an email to inform me of the translation, and so inform about it!
+And finally, make a pull request from github, and  I will merge your changes!

 Thank you!